60dimension/IELTS-Vocabularies/Vocabulary02.md

 He inched the van forward.

-New England`s weather can be fickle.
+New England's weather can be fickle.

 Overcrowding remains a large obstacle to improving conditions.

 We have had several preliminary sitting in various poses.

-She`ll cook up a convincing explanation.
+She'll cook up a convincing explanation.

 Introducing this legislation would be like opening a can of worms.